mattrussi/gitlab-com-runbooks/howto/remove-kernels.md

+---
-# Removing kernels from fleet
+title: Removing kernels from fleet
+tags:
+- howto
+---

 ## First and foremost